zzzprojects/learn-orm/tutorials/vb-net/strings.md

 The string declaration and initialization can be done in different ways.

-You can declare the string variable without initialization as shown below.
+You can declare the string variable without initialization, as shown below.

 ```csharp
 Dim str1 As String